TylerDHenderson/CIDM-4390/Guide.md

 	*SRP – Single Responsibility Principle – a module should be responsible to one, and only one, actor *OCP – The Open-Closed Principle – design the software in a way that to make a change you add code and not modify existing code
 	*LSP – The Liskov Substitution Principle – to make software reuseable, build them in a consistent way so that they can be substituted one for another
-ISP – The Interface Segregation Principle – don’t depend on things you don’t use(referring to depencies) DIP – The Dependency Inversion Principle – code that implements high level policy should not depend on low level details The Clean Architecture
+	*ISP – The Interface Segregation Principle – don’t depend on things you don’t use(referring to depencies) *DIP – The Dependency Inversion Principle – code that implements high level policy should not depend on low level details